software-architecture-guild/katas-2025/README.md

 > *Describes the relationships, dependencies, and interactions between the system and its environment (the people, systems, and external entities with which it interacts).*

 ![Diagram](future_state/solution_2/context_viewpoint.jpg)
+1. Submission & Preprocessing
+• Candidates submit their short-answer responses via the Solution 2 UI (Micro FE Component).
+	•	The responses are stored in the Architecture Exam Historical DB.
+	•	The Answers Preprocessing Microservice clusters similar responses for efficient retrieval.
+2. AI-Powered Suggestions Generation
+	•	The Solution 2 API Microservice retrieves past responses and expert feedback.
+	•	The Suggestions Generator Microservice injects grading prompts into an LLM (Large Language Model).
+	•	The LLM generates grading suggestions based on context, stored in the Suggestions DB.
+3. Expert Review & Refinement
+•	AI-generated grading suggestions are forwarded to the Expert Grading Space (Service Component).
+•	Experts review, refine, or override the AI’s grading and feedback.
+•	The Suggestions API Microservice updates the suggestions’ statuses based on expert validation.
+4. AI Oversight & Continuous Learning
+•	AI Engineers use the AI Admin UI (Web App Component) to monitor AI performance and adjust grading criteria.
+•	Experts and AI engineers can request regeneration of AI-generated suggestions to improve accuracy.
+5. Feedback Loop for Optimization
+•	Expert-validated grading decisions are indexed in the Architecture Exam Historical DB.
+•	AI-generated suggestions are evaluated for accuracy, helping refine future grading logic.

 ### Operational Viewpoint